Tgovardhan2005/Google-Home-Page/README.md

 This repository contains a simple clone of the Google search engine home page.
 The project is built using HTML and CSS to closely resemble the original Google homepage layout and design.

+⚠️ **Disclaimer:** This project is a **frontend clone created solely for educational purposes**.
+It is **not affiliated with, endorsed by, or connected to Google Inc.** in any way.
+This site does not collect any user data, does not perform any actual search operations, and is meant only to showcase basic web development skills.

 ## Features

 - Responsive design similar to the official Google homepage